tomjames156/caesar_cipher/README.md

 # Caesar Cipher

-A Python program that converts a plain text to cipher text using the Caesar cipher
+This a python module that uses the Caesar cipher to encrpyt plain text and decrypt Caesar cipher text